PublicDomainRelease/MODFLOW-2005/readme.txt

 README.TXT

-                       MODFLOW-2005 - Version: 1.6.01
+                       MODFLOW-2005 - Version: 1.6.02
          Three-dimensional finite-difference ground-water flow model

 NOTE: Any use of trade, product or firm names is for descriptive purposes
       only and does not imply endorsement by the U.S. Government.

+This version of MODFLOW is referred to as MODFLOW-2005 in order to distinguish it from older versions of the code.
 This version of MODFLOW-2005 is packaged for use on computers using a Unix operating system.
 Source and documentation files are provided, but not an executable file.
 Fortran and C compilers are required to create an executable file.

-This version of MODFLOW is referred to as MODFLOW-2005 in order to distinguish it from older versions.
-See the file doc\Mf2005.txt for a description and references for this software.
+IMPORTANT: Users should review the file Mf2005.txt for a description of, and references for, this software.
+Users should also review the file release.txt, which describes changes that have been introduced into MODFLOW-2005 with each official release; these changes may substantially affect users.

 The following tar file is provided for Unix computers:

-         mf2005v1_6_01.tar.Z
+         mf2005v1_6_02.tar.Z

 The distribution file can be used through the following commands:

-    uncompress mf2005v1_6_01.tar
+    uncompress mf2005v1_6_02.tar
-    tar -xvf mf2005v1_6_01.tar
+    tar -xvf mf2005v1_6_02.tar

 The gunzip program can be used in place of uncompress if desired.
 The tar command will create numerous individual files.
 Source files will